Geranium Essential Oil

-Our Geranium essential oil is steam distilled from the tops and flowers of plants organically grown South Africa.
+Our Geranium essential oil is steam distilled from the tops and flowers of plants organically grown in Africa.
 The oil is a light 'peridot' green with an aroma that is rich, almost “spicy, incredibly fresh, complex and full-bodied.
 It is also a sub-species of Pelargonium graviolens, called "x asperum", especially known for its anti-microbial properties.

 There are in fact two species of Pelargonium distilled to essential oil: 'graveolens', which is the common Geranium, and 'roseum' or 'Rose Geranium' oil.
 Rose Geranium is high in geraniol with a more rose-like aroma than this 'graveolens' species that produces an oil with a higher citronellol content, and a correspondingly more citrus-noted aroma.

 Best when steam distilled, Geranium essential oil is a great balancer.
 Use confidently in blends to balance the heaven and earth qualities of other oils.